osmandapp/web/main/docs/user/navigation/thirdparty-routing.md

     </tr>
 </table>

-3. When you choose and tap the wanted routing profile (in our example, it is _fastbike_), we can download the data necessary for routing.
+3. When you select and tap the desired routing profile (in our example it is a fast bike), OsmAnd will be able to download the data needed for routing.

 Open BRouter application and click _Download Manager_.